How to Use Amazon Attribution to Track & Improve Ad Performance (2023 Guide)

 • The accuracy is around 85% – 95% when you allow the full 14 days for attribution.
 It’s slightly less accurate than the Amazon Ads tracking, and the reads are a bit less accurate and slower to attribute than the sales.

-The reporting delay makes Amazon Attribution more useful for backlist ads than launches or promos; they’re still useful for time-sensitive scenarios, but the data will be much more reliable when you give it a chance to stabilize.
+The reporting delay makes Amazon Attribution easier to use for backlist ads than launches or promos; the links are still useful for time-sensitive scenarios, but it’s more challenging to analyze the data when it’s not stable yet.

 Use Cases

-• Tracking and comparing the performance of specific ad creatives (most common / most useful)
+• Tracking and comparing the performance of different ads (most common / most useful)

-• Tracking and comparing the performance of specific audiences on an ad platform (e.g., “romance novels” v.
+• Tracking and comparing the performance of different audiences on an ad platform (e.g., “romance novels” v.
 “EL James” on Facebook)

-• Tracking and comparing the performance of specific ad platform features (e.g., the Sales objective versus the Traffic objective on Facebook, or CPM v.
-CPC on BookBub)
+• Tracking and comparing the performance of different ad platform features (e.g., the Sales objective versus the Traffic objective on Facebook, or CPM v.
+CPC bidding on BookBub)

-• Tracking subscriber value from various sources (e.g., from a giveaway versus organically from the front / back matter of your books)
+• Tracking subscriber purchases from various sources (e.g., from a giveaway or cross promo versus organically from the front / back matter of your books)

 SHARE THIS GUIDE: